AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 * The suite header that:
     * Shows the logo
     * Provides a link to the Global Navigation
-    * Provides link to other generic actions; such as Search, Help, Marketing Cloud Solutions, Notifications and User Settings.
+    * Provides link to other generic actions; such as Search, Help, Experience Cloud Solutions, Notifications, and User Settings.
 * The left-hand rail (shown when needed and hidable), which can show:
     * Timeline
     * References
     * Filters
-* The navigation header, which is again context sensitive and can show:
+* The navigation header, which is again context-sensitive and can show:
-    * Indicates which console you are currently using and/or your location within that console
+    * Indicates which console that you are currently using, or your location, or both, within that console
     * Selection for the left-hand rail
     * Breadcrumbs
     * Access to appropriate **Create** actions
     * View selections
 * The content area that:
-    * Lists the items of content (be they pages, assets, forum posts, etc)
+    * Lists the items of content (be they pages, assets, forum posts, and so on)
-    * Can be formatted as requested, e.g. column, card, or list
+    * Can be formatted as requested, for example, column, card, or list
     * Uses a responsive design (the display resizes automatically according to your device and/or window size)
-    * Uses infinite scrolling (no more pagination, all items are listed ine one window)
+    * Uses infinite scrolling (no more pagination, all items are listed in one window)

 ![chlimage_1-79](assets/chlimage_1-79.png)

 >[!NOTE]
 >
 >Nearly all AEM functionality has been ported to the touch-enabled UI.
-However in some limited cases, functionality will revert to the classic UI.
+However, in some limited cases, functionality reverts to the classic UI.
 See [Touch UI Feature Status](/help/release-notes/touch-ui-features-status.md) for more information.

 The touch-enabled UI has been designed by Adobe to provide consistency in the user experience across multiple products.
 It is based on: